 Finland is a Nordic country offering a high level of social services, equality in income distribution (5th lowest in OECD), high level of transparency (3rd least corrupted country in the world) and a high level of gender equality (8th in the world) (OECD, 2020a; CPI, 2018; GGGR, 2018).
-According to Statistics

-Finland (Statistics Finland, 2019), the population is relatively homogenous and quite highly educated, with 71% population holding a university degree.
+According to Statistics Finland (Statistics Finland, 2019), the population is relatively homogenous and quite highly educated, with 71% population over 15 years holding a degree after primary school.

 The level of risk of poverty or exclusion in Finland is lower than the European average.
-In the EU, approximately 22,4% of the population was at risk of poverty or exclusion in 2016, compared with 15,7% in Finland in the same year.
+In the EU-28, approximately 22.4% of the population was at risk of poverty or exclusion in 2016, compared with 15.7% in Finland in the same year.
 In Finland, the risk of poverty or exclusion due to low incomes is particularly targeted at young adults and those over 75 years of age, whose risk of poverty or exclusion is on average in the EU.
 In particular, the risk for children, the working age population and younger pensioners is well below the EU average (Statistics Finland, 2019).